arthur-e/swc-workshop/r-intro-gapminder/Advanced-R.md

 **The default data structure in R for tabular data is referred to as a data frame.**
 It has rows and columns just like a spreadsheet or a table in a database.
+A data frame is a collection of vectors of identical lengths.
+Each vector represents a column, and each vector can be of a different data type (e.g., characters, integers, factors).

 **In R, the columns of a data frame are represented as vectors.**
 Vectors in R are a sequence of values with the same data type.